N'Kob: Location

 N'Kob is located at the foot of Jbel Saghro about 140 kilometers east of Ouarzazate via the N9 and 100 kilometers from the north of Zagora, Morocco via the R108 and 24 kilometers from Tamsahelte at an altitude of 1045 m above sea level.
 The climate is desert-like, mostly sunny and warm.

-Mishap

-If you have any issue contact your embassy.
-Traditional alcohol tests will be approved.

 History

 Every corner of the Ait Atta region continues to remember the Battle of Bougafer.
 Bougafer is named after a summit of peaks of Jbel Saghro which raises to an altitude of 2275 meters.
 The Ait Atta tribes marked Moroccan history since they were delivered a ruthless battle in Bougafer, equal connoisseur under the name the Battle of Saghro to the French troops allied with the forces of the Sultan during the protectorate, in 1933.
 They resisted for 42 days against 83,000 French soldiers supported by military aircraft.
 The Aitta warriors were led by Assou Oubasslam and they master their environment so much that they became almost invisible.
 The armies of the French occupation, led by General Henri, the commander-in-chief of the French forces in Morocco, suffered heavy and humiliating losses, despite their military superiority and sophisticated weapons, but they could not withstand the courage of the Ait Atta tribes, according to David Hart in The Aït ‘Atta of Southern Morocco, “the hardest single battle which the French had ever had to fight in the course of their ‘pacification’ of Morocco”.
 After heavy losses on both sides, opponents agreed that the tribe could maintain its jurisdiction and not subject to the rule of Thami El Glaoui.
 An agreement was signed between the parties, which is in some of these clauses: